 #7.
 Record important customer complaints

 At times, customers come up with complaints that require comprehensive discussions and undivided attention to understand the concerns.
-In such scenarios, you can record the conversations after asking the consent of your customers.
+In such scenarios, you can record the conversations after asking for the consent of your customers.

 Recording customer service conversations can turn out to be very helpful to provide you better understanding by reading between the lines.